astefanutti/camel-cdi/README.md

 ##### Configuration Properties

-Instead of enforcing a specific configuration solution to setup the Camel [Properties component][], this version of Camel CDI relies on standard Camel and CDI mechanisms so that the configuration sourcing concern is seperated and can be delegated to the application, e.g.:
+Instead of enforcing a specific configuration solution to setup the Camel [Properties component][], this version of Camel CDI relies on standard Camel and CDI mechanisms so that the configuration sourcing concern is separated and can be delegated to the application, e.g.:

 ```java
 @Produces